NativeScript/docs-v7/getting-started.md

 NativeScript provides view model functionality in the form of a module called 'Observable'.

 The Observable is the view model in the MVVM design pattern.
-It provides a mechanism used for two-way data binding, so as to enable direct communication between the UI and code-behind file.
+It provides a mechanism used for two-way data binding, to enable direct communication between the UI and code-behind file.
 This means that if the user updates the data in the UI, the change will be automatically reflected in the view model, and vice versa.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create a view model and bind it to the view
 </h4>

-To allow for two-way data binding using an Observable, open `login.xml`, and replace the two existing TextField UI components with the two shown below, which each include a new `text` attribute:
+To allow for two-way data binding using an Observable, open `login.xml`, and replace the two existing TextField UI components with the two shown below, each including a new `text` attribute:

 ``` XML
 <TextField id="email_address" text="{% raw %}{{ email }}{% endraw %}" hint="Email Address" keyboardType="email" />
 <TextField secure="true" text="{% raw %}{{ password }}{% endraw %}" hint="Password" />
 ```

-> **Note**: The use of two curly brackets surrounding the `text` attribute's value delineates a data-bound value.
+> **NOTE**: The use of two curly brackets surrounding the `text` attribute's value delineates a data-bound value.
 You will be setting corresponding properties with the same name in the view model.

 Add the following code to the top of `app/views/login/login.js`, which includes the observable module, and defines a new `user` object, which you'll be using as this page's view model: